creatydev/freelancerhq/README.md

-#Freelancer HQ
+<h2>Freelancer HQ</h2>

-Freelancer HQ is a simple single page CRM software, Built with Laravel and Vue.js for Freelancer and Small Business like me.
+Freelancer HQ is a simple single page CRM software, Built with Laravel 5.6 and Vue.js for Freelancer and Small Business like me.

 I am using it as my personal CRM software, so you will get almost every features with high level UIX.

-Some features of Freelancer HQ:
+<h3>Some features of Freelancer HQ:</h3>

 * Build and send Proposal using HTML and CSS template.
 * Dynamic and Advance Dasheboard